 A laptop backpack for work has different requirements than a travel or school bag.
-You need quick access to your laptop at security or in meetings, a dedicated charger pocket so you're not fishing through the main compartment, and enough organization for daily carry without the bulk of a travel pack.
+Quick access to your laptop at security or in meetings, a dedicated charger pocket so you're not digging through the main compartment, and enough organization for daily carry without travel-pack bulk.

 What to look for

-• Laptop compartment fit: Check the listed max laptop size against your actual laptop.
-A 15.6" sleeve often fits a 15" MacBook Pro with minimal wiggle room.
-16" MacBook Pro needs a bag rated 16"+ or a 17" sleeve.
+• Laptop compartment fit: Check listed max laptop size vs. your actual laptop.
+15.6" sleeve fits 15" MacBook Pro with minimal wiggle room.
+16" MacBook Pro needs 16"+ or a 17" sleeve.

-• Padded laptop sleeve: Should be fully enclosed (zippered or velcro flap at top) so the laptop can't slide out if the bag tips over.
+• Sleeve enclosure: Fully enclosed (zippered or velcro flap at top) so the laptop can't slide out when the bag tips.
+Open-top sleeves allow laptop to slide out if bag falls forward.

 Our top picks